Overview of Repackaging Best Practices

 Using a clean environment for repackaging is important to get correct repackaging results.
 The repackaging process can be simplified when you use a VM, because you can quickly and easily restore the clean VM state utilizing VM snapshots.
-If you don’t have a VM yet but plan to perform repackaging regularly, it’s strongly recommended to consider creating a VM.
+Alternatively you can use Windows Sandbox that runs an isolated clean machine and doesn’t require any setup.
+If you plan to perform repackaging regularly, it’s strongly recommended to consider creating a VM.

-If for some reason you don’t want to use a VM, you need to follow the repackaging best practices listed in the next section, as well as some additional steps, namely:
+If for some reason you cannot use a VM or Sandbox, you need to follow the repackaging best practices listed in the next section, as well as some additional steps, namely:

 - Close all running applications and processes.
 You should close all running applications and processes except EMCO MSI Package Builder before you start repackaging since they are not related to the repackaged installation and may cause changes that will appear in the repackaging results.

 - Uninstall the monitored application.
 If an installation you need to repackage is already installed, uninstall it with all its components and dependencies.

 Note that even if these recommendations are complied with, the monitoring results may not be as precise as those produced in a clean environment.